awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_FUNCTION.md

  *py\_arg\_name py\_arg\_data\_type \| sql\_arg\_data type*
 For a Python UDF, a list of input argument names and data types\.
 For a SQL UDF, a list of data types, without argument names\.
 In a Python UDF, refer to arguments using the argument names\.
 In a SQL UDF, refer to arguments using $1, $2, and so on, based on the order of the arguments in the argument list\.
 For a SQL UDF, the input and return data types can be any standard Amazon Redshift data type\.
 For a Python UDF, the input and return data types can be any standard Amazon Redshift data type except TIMESTAMP WITH TIME ZONE \(TIMESTAMPTZ\)\.
 In addition, Python UDFs support a data type of ANYELEMENT\.
-This is automatically converted to a standard data type based on the data type of the corresponding argument supplied at run time\.
-If multiple arguments use ANYELEMENT, they will all resolve to the same data type at run time, based on the first ANYELEMENT argument in the list\.
+This is automatically converted to a standard data type based on the data type of the corresponding argument supplied at runtime\.
+If multiple arguments use ANYELEMENT, they will all resolve to the same data type at runtime, based on the first ANYELEMENT argument in the list\.
 For more information, see [Python UDF Data Types](udf-data-types.md) and [Data Types](c_Supported_data_types.md)\.
 You can specify a maximum of 32 arguments\.

  RETURNS *data\_type*
 The data type of the value returned by the function\.
 The RETURNS data type can be any standard Amazon Redshift data type\.
-In addition, Python UDFs can use a data type of ANYELEMENT, which is automatically converted to a standard data type based on the argument supplied at run time\.
+In addition, Python UDFs can use a data type of ANYELEMENT, which is automatically converted to a standard data type based on the argument supplied at runtime\.
 If you specify ANYELEMENT for the return data type, at least one argument must use ANYELEMENT\.
 The actual return data type will match the data type supplied for the ANYELEMENT argument when the function is called\.
 For more information, see [Python UDF Data Types](udf-data-types.md)\.

  VOLATILE \| STABLE \| IMMUTABLE
 Informs the query optimizer about the volatility of the function\.